Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 • By official definition, acqua alta occurs when the tide is 90 cm (35.4 inches) above normal high tide.

 The phenomenon is most likely to take place between late September and April, and especially in the months of November, December, and October, in that order.
-The Comune di Venezia's Acqua Alta publication explains: "In the remaining months, frequency is very low, while there has never been an event from June to August."
+However, thanks to global warming, it now can occur at any time of year.

 Not all parts of the city are equally susceptible to flooding, as the following chart from the Comune di Venezia indicates.
 Also, the actual depth of water in the streets is far less than the "level of tide" might suggest.
 (See the "extreme case" below, where 135 cm of flooding translated into 40 cm of water in the Piazza San Marco.)